kamilkisiela/graphql-config/README.md

 ## Usage

-You can either configure your GraphQL endpoint via a configuration file `.graphqlrc` (or `.graphqlrc.yaml`) which should be put into the root of your project
+You can either configure your GraphQL endpoint via a configuration file `.graphqlconfig` (or `.graphqlconfig.yaml`) which should be put into the root of your project

 > Note: This requires Node 5 installed or higher